Intellectual Property in Tunisia

 - Certification marks

 The most current edition of the Nice Classification of Goods and Services is followed.
+Multi-class applications are possible.

 Tunisia designs have a term of 5, 10 or 15 years from date of filing, dependent on what the applicant decides and upon payment of the set fees.
 It is possible to extend protection for a further 5 or 10 years as long as it does not exceed the maximum protection of 15 years.
+Industrial designs are filed under the Hague Agreement which governs the international registration of industrial designs and allows protection in multiple countries or regions with minimal formalities.
+Tunisia is a member of the Paris Convention (International treaty for the protection of Industrial Property).

 Types of Designs: